-(1) The Plains GP Holdings, L.P.
-Long Term Incentive Plan (the "PAGP Plan") was adopted by our general partner in connection with our initial public offering in October 2013.
-The PAGP Plan contemplates the issuance or delivery of up to 3,755,208 Class A shares to satisfy awards under the PAGP Plan.
-In accordance with Item 201(d) of Regulation S-K, column (c) excludes the securities disclosed in column (a).
-However, any phantom Class A shares represented in column (a) that are not satisfied by the issuance of Class A shares become "available for future issuance."
+(3) In accordance with Item 201(d) of Regulation S-K, column (c) excludes the securities disclosed in column (a).
+However, as discussed in footnotes (1) and (4), any phantom units represented in column (a) that are not satisfied by the issuance of units become "available for future issuance."